johnowl/owl-toggle/README.md

         "rules": ""
     }

-There is a set of APIs to manage this rules:
+There is a set of APIs to manage the feature toggles:

 | Verb | Path | Description |
 | --- | --- | --- |